Adjustments earn Bill Self second national title at Kansas

 The Pac-12’s leading scorer last season, he left Arizona State after four seasons for a chance to win a national title.
 Martin had an up-and-down season marred by injuries and his final collegiate game mirrored his whole year.

-He scored 11 of his 14 points in the second half, finishing 4 of 6 from 3.
+“In the second half, I just tried to make something happen and shoot the shots with confidence,” said Martin, who scored 11 of his 14 points in the second half and finished 4 of 6 from 3.

+Kansas gave North Carolina trouble with some early full-court pressure and point guard Dajuan Harris picked up his defensive intensity on Davis, who had 11 first-half points.
+Harris helped hold Davis to four second-half points and shut down North Carolina’s point of attack, leading to forced shots by the Tar Heels.

-Martin’s shooting and the Jayhawks’ transition game cleared space for McCormack, who finished with 15 points and 10 rebounds.
+The misses turned into transition opportunities for Kansas, which, in turn, cleared space for McCormack, who finished with 15 points and 10 rebounds.

+“They were getting a lot of transition buckets, getting a lot of points in the paint,” said North Carolina’s Caleb Love, who had 13 points on 5-of-24 shooting.
+“They were getting penetration, doing whatever they wanted to do.”

 It was quite a turnaround from an ugly first half.